shsagir/play-area-sync/docs/about-domains.md

 ---

 template:      article
-reviewed:      2016-06-21
+reviewed:      2016-07-11
 title:         All about Domains & DNS
-lead:          How to configure and route any domains to your fortrabbit App.
+lead:          How to configure and route domains to your fortrabbit App.
 naviTitle:     Domains
 group:         Kitchen_sink